jpvelez/algorithm-exercises/README.md

 All code is executable from a single command.
 Simply type:
 `make all_solutions`

 This will make a new `data` directory, and download the required dataset.
-All solutions are outputted to `solutions'.
+All solutions are outputted to `solutions`.

 ## A note on Make
 This project uses [GNU Make](http://blog.kaggle.com/2012/10/15/make-for-data-scientists/) to orchestrate a data pipeline, which is defined in `Makefile`.